Table of Contents

 Real GDP growth and its implications

-GDP is one of the most-widely-cited economic indicators.
-It is monitored by analysts, policymakers, and researchers.
-Its change gives valuable insight into how an economy grows and develops.
+GDP is one of the most widely cited economic indicators.
+Analysts, policymakers, and researchers monitor it, and its change gives valuable insight into how an economy grows and develops.

 Conversely, when real GDP is above its potential, upward pressures on general prices emerge, and the economy becomes overheated.
 This condition typically causes a trade deficit.
 Why trade deficit?
 Because aggregate demand exceeds domestic supply, hence, the country must import from abroad.

-A decline in real GDP growth shows an economic contraction.
+A decline in real GDP growth shows economic contraction.
 If it occurs for two consecutive quarters, it is a recession.
-Severe recession refers to depression.
+A severe recession refers to depression.

 Economic activity declines during a recession.
 Demand for goods and services falls, forcing businesses to cut production and rationalize their production costs.
-Companies are starting to stop hiring new workers or even, they will lay off existing workers to maintain efficiency.
+Companies are starting to stop hiring new workers or even lay off existing workers to maintain efficiency.

 Weaker demand and excess capacity drive down the general price level.

-Because households could get a new loan at a lower cost, they eagers to spend more on goods and services.
+Because households could get a new loan at a lower cost, they are eager to spend more on goods and services.
 At the same time, businesses are interested in taking out loans to finance capital investment.
-As a result, aggregate demand increases, encouraging producers to raise their output and to hire more workers.
+As a result, aggregate demand increases, encouraging producers to raise their output and hire more workers.
 Overall, the policy livens up economic activities.

-In the capital market, lower interest rates will drive up bond prices.
-And, because bond yield is negatively correlated with prices, it will decline following the interest rate cut.
+Lower interest rates will drive up bond prices in the capital market.
+Because bond yield is negatively correlated with prices, it will decline following the interest rate cut.

 The positive growth of real GDP indicates an expansion.
-When it grows at a healthy level, the unemployment rate will fall, and inflation increases moderately.
-But, when its pace is too fast (economic boom), inflationary pressures build up.
+When it grows at a healthy level, the unemployment rate will fall, and inflation will increase moderately.
+But when its pace is too fast (economic boom), inflationary pressures build up.
 High inflation harms the economy as it undermines money’s purchasing power.

 In the capital market, stock prices move up, particularly for cyclical companies.
 During expansion, these companies usually have better profit prospects than defensive companies.
 Hence, investors will collect their stocks.